PrajwalWadekar/MERN-To-Do-App/README.md

 # MERN Todo App

 A simple Todo List application built with the MERN stack (MongoDB, Express, React, Node.js).
-This project allows users to add, update, delete, and toggle tasks as done or pending.
+This project allows users to add, update, delete, and toggle tasks as done or pending (CRUD Operations).

 ---